Stephen Corey Bryant

-Stephen Corey Bryant (April 12, 1981 – November 14, 2025) was an American spree killer convicted of the 2004 fatal shootings of three people in Sumter County, South Carolina.
+Stephen Corey Bryant (April 12, 1981 – November 14, 2025) was an American spree killer convicted of the 2004 fatal shootings of three men in Sumter County, South Carolina.
 Throughout an eight-day period in October 2004, Bryant shot each of his victims in four separate incidents, killing three of them and leaving a fourth seriously injured.

 The first deceased victim, Bryant's acquaintance Clifton Dale Gainey, was shot and killed before being abandoned on the road; the second deceased victim, Willard Irving Tietjen Jr., was fatally shot inside his home during a robbery; and the final deceased victim, Christopher Earl Burgess, was shot dead and left on a rural road after encountering Bryant at a convenience store.

 Bryant was found guilty of three counts of murder and sentenced to death on September 11, 2008.
-Bryant was executed by firing squad on November 14, 2025.
+He was executed by firing squad on November 14, 2025.